 When family members are serving as the primary caregivers for their loved one during the day, overnight caregivers are frequently hired to care for the senior throughout the night.
 Overnight home care rates range from $120 to $200 for a 10- to 12-hour shift.

 Impacts on the Cost of Home Care in Massachusetts

 How much long-term home care will cost depends on the kind of home care a senior needs and the duration of that care.
 Other factors include the provider used and the location in which the senior lives.

-In addition, evenings, weekends and holidays are usually more expensive than a typical weekday is.
+In addition, evenings, weekends, and holidays are usually more expensive than a typical weekday.
 Furthermore, unless a company offers all-inclusive fees, additional services performed by the Personal Care Aide or Healthcare Professional may result in extra charges.